 Residential Solar Policy & Incentives in 2026: A Global Update

 Policy is one of the largest, least visible drivers of rooftop solar returns.
-A 30 percent tax credit or a generous export tariff can cut payback by years.
-This snapshot covers the major residential markets in 2026 and shows how each lever flows into your model.
+Upfront rebates, tax rules, and export tariffs can cut or add years to payback.
+This snapshot covers major residential markets in 2026 and shows how each lever flows into your model.

 Why policy moves the numbers